Motivation and Improving Workplace Performance

 Motivation is a complex area.
 It's different for each person.
-Nudge theory is an example of a powerful change-management concept which emerged in the early 2000s.
+Nudge theory is an example of a powerful change-management concept that emerged in the early 2000s.
 It's extremely helpful in understanding, teaching, and to a degree managing the ways that people's thinking and decisions are influenced by indirect factors, rather than direct pressure.

 Motivational receptiveness and potential in everyone changes from day to day, from situation to situation.
 Get the alignment and values right, and motivational methods work better.
-Motivational methods of any sort will not work if people and organisation are not aligned.
+Motivational methods of any sort will not work if people and organisations are not aligned.
 People are motivated towards something they can relate to and something they can believe in.
 Times have changed and people want more.
 You should view the following motivational methods and ideas as structures, activities as building blocks, to be used when you have a solid foundation in place.
-The foundation is a cohesive alignment of people's needs and values with the aims and purpose of the organization.
+The foundation is a cohesive alignment of people's needs and values with the aims and purpose of the organisation.

 This section focusses on the various motivational theories and models described by leaders in business and management.